 Evaluate Your Technical Expertise

-- No IT staff?
-Go with managed hosting or cloud services to reduce the technical burden on your team.
-For hands-on setups, you’ll also need reliable IT & Cabling Services to manage connectivity across your infrastructure.
+If your team lacks dedicated IT staff, managed hosting or cloud services reduce the technical burden while ensuring reliable operations.
+For more hands-on setups, IT & Cabling Services are essential to manage connectivity across your infrastructure.
+Facilities with in-house IT teams may prefer colocation to gain greater control and customization options.

 Factor in California-Specific Considerations